top of page

 ghost net rope on a beach creating a pattern.
 2 boats are on the beach and there are people standing in a group

-Ghost Net Collective - Winners of the International Design Award for Australia and the Pacific
+International Design Award – Australia and the Pacific

 (Source: Keiran James | Rockpool Productions)